MrHighlandCN/GRADUATION-PROJECT/README.md

 # Smart Scale Project Setup Guide

+1. Application for weighing station (app folder)

 This document explains how to set up and run both the **Frontend** (Electron + React) and **Backend** (Python) parts of the project.